Transcontinental Tour

 Day 18.

 Today we take one of the walks at Kings Canyon and then travel to Yulara where we will be staying for a couple of nights.
 We set up our camp in the Ayers Rock Camp Ground.
 There is plenty to see in this area with coffee shops and arts and craft stores and a museum.
-Our dinner tonight is provided for us at the Outback BBQ Restaurant.
+Dinner tonight can be purchased at Outback BBQ Restaurant, if you want the night off.

 Day 19.